Gabrli/React-game-app/README.md

 #  Link to app:
 #  https://Gabrli.github.io/React-game-app

 #  About app
 This project is it memory game which was create in React.js.
 The whole app has clear and simple design.
 Whole code in javaScript is not complicated.
-Game is realy easy in getting around app
+Game is realy easy in getting around app.

 #  TECHNOLOGIES:
 HTML
 JavaScript
 React.js
 CSS

 #  SCREENS: